MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Overview.md

 ## To set up TCS on location master

-**T.C.A.N** needs to be defined for locations from where the company files its returns.
+**T.C.A.N.** needs to be defined for locations from where the company files its returns.

 ## To set up TCS on company information